-Lavandula is a genus of aromatic evergreen shrubs and subshrubs that naturally occur in dry, exposed, sunny habitats in many parts of the world.
-Their leaves are usually narrow, toothed or lobed - some silvery-green.
-Small white, purple or pink tubular flowers (some very intricate) form on dense spikes appear in summer.
+Lavandula is a genus of aromatic evergreen shrubs and subshrubs commonly known as Lavender, that naturally occur in dry, exposed, sunny habitats in many parts of the world.
+Their leaves are usually narrow, toothed or lobed, some silvery-green.
+Small white, purple or pink tubular flowers (some very intricate) form on dense spikes in summer.
+Lavender is very attractive to pollinators.
 Many species are well-known to gardeners and hundreds of cultivars have been developed.
-Some species, e.g. L. angustifolia (English lavender) have long been cultivated as garden herbs for their aroma and essential oils.
-Lavandula plants are well suited to soil in poor or moderately fertile soil, and are used in sunny borders and rock gardens, or for low growing hedges/edging.
-Half-hardy varieties need to be planted in a warm, sheltered position.
+Some plants such as Lavandula angustifolia (English Lavender) have long been cultivated as garden herbs for their pleasant aroma and essential oils.
+Lavender plants are well suited to dry, poor or moderately fertile soil, and are often planted in sunny borders and rock gardens, or as low growing hedge/edging.
+Most are tender and won't cope with freezing temperatures, half-hardy varieties need to be planted in a warm, sheltered position.
 When planted in heavier clay soils, lavenders tend to develop woody bases and are often shorter-lived than those planted in chalky, alkaline soils with good drainage.
-Lavender is very attractive to pollinators.

 Softwood or semi-ripe cuttings from young specimens in early summer.
 Hardwood cuttings may be taken from new growth following flowering, in late autumn.